My2ndAngelic/useful-macOS-scripts/README.md

-A collection of useful scripts for daily tasks and maintenances for Mac.
+A collection of useful stuffs for daily tasks and maintenances.

 Use at your own risk.
 Some scripts are not mine, they are collected elsewhere.
 Please see CREDITS.md for sources.